ethmarks/posts/content/measurement.md

 | `10^-34` | Triantessera- | Derived from the Greek phrase "[triantatessera](https://translate.google.com/?sl=el&tl=en&text=triantatessera&op=translate)", meaning "thirty-four", because it's ten to the minus thirty-four |
 | `10^10` | Rahng- | Derived from the romanized form of the Pinyin pronunciation of [穰](https://en.wikipedia.org/wiki/Chinese_numerals#Large_numbers:~:text=%E7%A9%B0), the Chinese short scale numeral for `10^10` |

-## Tims
+## Tim

 ![A famous scene from the film 'Monty Python and the Holy Grail' depicting an enchanter wearing mountain sheep horns with the text 'There are some who call me Tim'](/media/somewhocallmetim.webp)

-**Tims** are the fundamental unit of time for the Marks system.
+The **tim** is the fundamental unit of time for the Marks system.
 It's pronounced `/tɪm/` (exactly like how it looks).

 ### Etymology

-Tims get their name from the first three letters of the word "time".
+Tims get their name from the first three letters of the word "**tim**e".
 This is a convention of my suggested terms for the Marks system.

 ### Definition